PhD in Counseling

 Why Earn a PhD in Counseling?

-In most states, a master’s or doctoral degree is required for counseling licensure, but the master’s degree is typically considered the terminal degree for counselor licensing.
-Licensed counselors may choose to pursue a PhD in counseling to develop advanced practice skills beyond what is possible in a two-to-three-year master’s degree program.
-Counseling PhD degrees offer the opportunity to develop a practice specialization or the chance to conduct scholarly research and contribute to the counseling knowledge base.
+In most states, to qualify for a counseling license, you must have at least a master’s degree.
+However, licensed counselors may pursue a PhD in counseling to develop advanced practice skills beyond what is possible in a master’s degree program.
+Counseling PhD degree students can develop a practice specialization or conduct scholarly research and contribute to the counseling knowledge base.
 Many PhD degrees in counseling can be completed part-time to accommodate the needs of working professionals who wish to remain active in practice while studying.

-Counseling PhD students may also be interested in the clinical supervision, counselor education, or research-related job opportunities open to those with a doctoral degree.
+Doctoral degrees also increase job opportunities in clinical supervision, counselor education, or research.
 These positions typically require training and experience beyond a master’s degree in counseling and completing a PhD can be one way of meeting these requirements.
-Those with a PhD in counseling may also be eligible to work in a wider range of counseling-related fields, such as policy development and analysis, consulting and advising, and counseling services management.
-They may also command a higher salary due to their advanced knowledge and expertise.
+A PhD in counseling qualifies graduates for work in various counseling-related fields, such as policy development and analysis, consulting and advising, and counseling services management.
+PhD-degree-holders may also command a higher salary due to their advanced knowledge and expertise.

 Choosing a PhD in Counseling Degree Program

-Aspiring counseling PhD students should also consider the importance of research, supervision, and teaching skills to their career goals as degree requirements can vary in each of these areas.
-Some PhDs may require an independent dissertation or a portfolio of academic publications while others may focus on clinical internships.
-Choosing the right PhD degree will enable students to develop the types of skills they desire for their future and make a contribution to their area of counseling practice.
+Choosing the right PhD degree will help students develop skills related to their career goals and contribute research to their area of counseling practice.
+Aspiring counseling PhD students can also consider the importance of research, supervision, and teaching skills to their career goals as some PhDs may require an independent dissertation or a portfolio of academic publications while others may focus on clinical internships.

-The career pathways available to graduates of doctoral degree programs in counseling will typically vary depending on the type of degree completed.
+The career pathways available to graduates of doctoral degree programs in counseling can vary depending on the type of degree completed.
 Some PhD graduates may continue to work as licensed counselors while others may seek teaching, research, or supervision opportunities in their area of counseling specialization.
-Similarly to master’s degree graduates, the career options for PhD graduates relate to the main areas of counseling and the state licensure requirements: marriage and family therapy, school counseling, professional counseling, substance abuse counseling, rehabilitation counseling, or another area.
+Similarly to master’s degree graduates, the career options for PhD graduates relate to the main areas of counseling or another area.
 Counseling licenses that may be available to those with doctoral degrees in counseling include:

 To find out more about counseling licensure, review our guide to counseling licensure by state or contact your state counseling licensing body.